-These conditions increase the risk of inaccurate forecasts and the possibility of CGU being impaired.
+These conditions increase the risk of inaccurate forecasts and the possibility of the CGU being impaired.

-We assessed the appropriateness of the value in use method against the criteria in the accounting standards.
+We assessed the appropriateness of the fair value less costs of disposal method against the criteria in the accounting standards.

-- Assessing the integrity of the value in use model used, including checking the mathematical accuracy of the model. - Comparing the forecasted cash flows contained in the value in use model to Board approved forecasts and available published reports of tourism industry commentators in respect of gradual opening of international border and easing of travel restrictions. - Assessing the accuracy of previous Company forecasts to help evaluate the forecasts incorporated in the model. - Identify assumptions at higher risk of bias or inconsistency in application and consider the sensitivity of those key assumptions, such as forecast growth rates, terminal growth rates and discount rates. - Comparing the consistency of the growth rate to the Company's stated strategy and past performance.
-Also comparing to industry trends and our experience regarding the feasibility of these in the industry and economic environment in which they operate. - Comparing the valuation multiples implied by the value in use model to valuation multiples for listed peers. - We assessed the Company's discount rate by comparison to a discount rate developed by our internal valuation expert. - We assessed the disclosures in the financial report against the criteria of the accounting standards.
+- Assessing the integrity of the fair value less costs of disposal model used, including checking the mathematical accuracy of the model. - Comparing the forecasted cash flows contained in the fair value less costs of disposal model to Board approved forecasts and available published reports of tourism industry commentators in respect of gradual opening of international border and easing of travel restrictions. - Assessing the accuracy of previous Company forecasts to help evaluate the forecasts incorporated in the model. - Identify assumptions at higher risk of bias or inconsistency in application and consider the sensitivity of those key assumptions, such as forecast growth rates, terminal growth rates and discount rates - Comparing the consistency of the growth rate to the Company's stated strategy and past performance.
+Also comparing to industry trends and our experience regarding the feasibility of these in the industry and economic environment in which they operate. - Comparing the valuation multiples implied by the fair value less costs of disposal model to valuation multiples for listed peers. - We assessed the Company's discount rate by comparison to a discount rate developed by our internal valuation expert. - We assessed the disclosures in the financial report against the criteria of the accounting standards.